Duncan1738/Solar-Power-Prediction-using-XGBoost-Transformer-Model/README.md

 ## Citation

-If you use this work, please cite:
+If you use this work, please cite: I will update as soon as the paper soon

 ```bibtex
 @inproceedings{kibet2025solar,